pcourant/HRnet/README.md

 pnpm build && pnpm preview
 ```

-Finally, open a tab on your local browser to the URL given by Vite
+Finally, open a tab on your local browser to the URL given by Vite, usually : http://localhost:5173/PierreCourant_14_14112022/

 ## Performance testing